nios-students/docs/wiki/FAQ'S.md

 [Schedule page link (nios.ac.in)](https://nios.ac.in/departmentsunits/media-unittelecast/mukta-vidya-vani-and-community-radio.aspx)

 Live streams there are 4 channels:
 - [Secondary (10th)](https://youtube.com/@ddpmevidyanios17sec) from 1.00 PM to 2.00 PM
 - [Senior Secondary (12th)](https://youtube.com/@ddpmevidyanios18srsec) from 2.00 PM to 3.00 PM
 - [OBE/ISL](https://youtube.com/@ddpmevidyanios19obeislikt) from 3.00 PM to 4.00 PM.
 - [Vocational](https://youtube.com/@niospmevidya20vocational) from 4.00 PM to 5.00 PM
-Follow them on [X](x.com/Niostiw) for daily schedule of live streams.
+> [!NOTE]

-**Author's note: Most videos/explanations are just people reading PPTs.
-Live streams are cancelled sometimes but we can't do anything about it sadly.**
+> Follow them on [X](x.com/Niostiw) for daily schedule of live streams.
+Most videos/explanations are just people reading PPTs.
+Live streams are cancelled sometimes but we can't do anything. about it sadly.**

 # What is ABCID?
 Is that required?